vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/4_Summoning_the_Lord.md

 118 · Chapter Four

 distinctly ancillary to SadaSiva.
-Forms of Mahesvara are not generally cen tral liturgical objects, but they do serve as iconic representations of Siva  within the scheme of any large Saiva temple.
+Forms of Mahesvara are not generally cen tral liturgical objects, but they do serve as iconic representations of Siva  within the scheme of any large Śaiva temple.
 A collectivity of these partial  aspects of Siva's totality, situated at appropriate places within the temple  complex, further specifies his comprehensive character and makes it acces sible to his devotee.

 In addition to these particularized bodily forms by which Siva acts, he  also employs an energy or "instrument" (karcma) to accomplish his ends.
 This instrument of unlimited efficacy is known as Sakti: "By means of that  instrument which is Sakti, Siva becomes powerful (sdkta), that is, capable  of accomplishing the five fundamental activities so that the souls may  achieve worldly pleasures and liberation" (TPV 3).
 Arising intrinsically  from Siva as heat arises from fire, Sakti is essentially one, undifferentiated  and without form.
 Like Siva, however, Sakti must perform many tasks in a  variegated creation, and to do so she assumes a plethora of appropriate  forms.
 When things are to be known (jneya), Siva's energy adopts the form  of JiianaSakti; when actions are to be undertaken (karya), it appears as  Kriyalakti.
 According to one common classification, Sakti has five princi pal, hierarchically ranked forms: ParaSakti, Adisakti, IcchaSakti, Jnana Sakti, and Kriyasakti.
 In accomplishing the five fundamental activities, the  five brahmamantras are said to have the "form of Saktis."
 Another group of  eight Saktis act as the governors of the Vidyesvaras, divine agents of Siva.
 The thirty-eight kalas, or "portions" of SadaSiva, are Saktis that differenti ate and constitute the active body of Siva's highest manifest form.
 These  forms of Sakti and other, still more differentiated Saktis are particularized  aspects of a unitary Energy that adapts itself with infinite flexibility to the  many circumstances of its activities.